genedelisa/AvFoundationFrobs/README.md

 A few examples for my blog post on using AVFoundation in Swift.

+You need to grab your own sound font and MIDI file, then update the names in the code.

 ## Blog post for this example.

 [Blog post](http://www.rockhoppertech.com/blog/swift-avfoundation/)